jslefche/sem_book/docs/07-Latent_variables.md

 ## 21    leafht ~~  leafwdth 37.862  17.177  17.177   26.752   26.752
 ```

 Recall that the value of the modification index (`mi` in the output) is the expected *decrease* in the model $\chi^2$.
 Here, a larger number would lead to a better fit if that path were included.
-It seems there is a strong implied correlation between leaf height and leaf width, presumably arising from common constraints on how the leaves of *Spartina* have evolved and the limited variety of shapes they can take, and *not* the plant's performance.
+It seems there is a strong implied correlation between leaf height and leaf width, presumably arising from common constraints on how the leaves of *Spartina* have evolved and the limited variety of shapes they can take, and *not* from the plant's performance.

 We can introduce this correlation into the model and re-fit: